 The tiers are different for home and business consumers.
-The Ontario Energy Board (OEB) determines the new tiered rates every six months at the same time as it sets the time-of-use (TOU) rates.
+The Ontario Energy Board (OEB) determines the new tiered rates at the same time as it sets the time-of-use (TOU) rates.

-Effective January 1, 2021, residential consumers under the tiered pricing rate structure are charged:
+Effective May 1, 2021, residential consumers under the tiered pricing rate structure are charged the following electricity rates: